 - Critical shots are even more flagrant tracers, as they glow brightly with the players' team color.
 Projectile based weapons, such as rockets and grenades, have a glowing sparkle effect to them.
 And they should be, as a critical anything is usually a One-Hit Kill, or at least seriously painful.

 - The Conduit is more realistic: while the alien and ultra-tech weapons are suitably glowy, the A.K.A.-47 firearms avoid the convenience of tracer fire all together.

 - Used rather realistically in Battlefield 2.
 The only small arms that use tracers are light machine guns, and they are only visible on every 3rd shot.
 Also present on heavy machine guns, miniguns and large caliber autocannons.

 - In S.T.A.L.K.E.R., all of the guns fire tracers, even the shotguns.

 - Averted in Operation Flashpoint.
 Only machine guns typically fire tracers, and not every bullet is one.
 Rifle bullet tracers can be turned on or off in the difficulty options.

 - The Source mod Insurgency has tracers every few rounds on the RPD and M249 machine guns.

 - The PS1 game Die Hard Trilogy presents a subversion - The second game available is a shoot-'em-up, and the only time the bullets act like tracers is when you collect a "Tracer" power-up.

 - Red Orchestra averts this.
-Only the machine guns use tracers and they fire them only every 3 rounds or so, the same amount as the Germans and Russians used in WW 2, though they are Color-Coded for Your Convenience.
+Only the machine guns use tracers and they fire them only every 3 rounds or so, the same amount as the Germans and Russians used in WW2, though they are Colour-Coded for Your Convenience.